Your hearing explained

 Our in ear monitors provide up to 30dB of noise reduction.

-Yes, if your custom earplugs have removable filters you can change the level of noise reduction yourself, just contact us on 0845 345 3912 to order new filters.
-If your custom earplugs have fixed filters we will exchange your filters within 30 days of dispatch.
-You will need to post your custom earplugs to us and we will return them the same working day they are received.
-Contact us on 0845 345 3912 to discuss your requirements.
+Yes, if your custom earplugs have removable filters you can change the level of noise reduction yourself, just contact us on 029 2083 7337 to order new filters.
+You will need to post your filters to us and we will return them the same working day they are received.
+Contact us to discuss your requirements.

 To reduce wind noise without comprising awareness of your surroundings: they allow you to hear traffic and the noise of your own machine so you don’t get feel cut off from the riding experience, as sometimes happens with regular earplugs.